rottney/PromoteFiles/README.md

 **RULES:**
-"Eligible files" in this context are of the form
+"Eligible files" in this context are of the form:

 \<RuleType>\_\<CustomerID>\.txt